 In virtue of this cursory jaunt through the Mythic, Classical, and Mediaeval world-conceptions, we now stand at a much better vantage withal to recognise the nature of our Modern one, which we would otherwise likely assume unknowingly as a matter of course.
 From this perspective, one is forced to conclude that the breadth and quantity of modern scientific knowledge and achievements—which is undeniable—has concomitantly obfuscated the nature of that very knowledge.
 Specifically, it has disconnected the tree of science from its philosophical roots.
 We would laugh if a shoemaker sought to describe the world’s origin as the making of a cosmic boot, but he is really doing nothing other than the physicist when he describes the genesis of life by appeal to the laws of thermodynamics.
 Supposing I have mastered (which I have not) the disciplines of biology, or chemistry, or of physics: this does not thereby imply that the subject matter of the same discipline is suited to describe the origin of life, the nature of substance, or the essence of reality, in virtue of the mere fact that I happen to have mastered it.
 Though I have achieved little more than an amateur understanding in each of these disciplines, I understand enough philosophy to know that it is, in principle, beyond the scope of any of the natural sciences to answer such question.
 As no quantity nor combination of vectors in a plane, no matter how manifold, will generate a vector pointing outside of it, so the tree of natural sciences will never provide its own roots, to sustain the Cartesian conceit from above.

 For this reason, we can spare ourselves the trouble of seeking an explanation for life where it cannot be found.
 Preserved amongst the tales of the dervishes is the account of the mullah Nasrudin searching for his house keys under the streetlamp because the light was favourable, despite that he lost them on the other side of the street.
 Ideally, we could enjoy the mullah’s folly without perpetrating the same blunder ourselves.
-Nevertheless, the perennial quest to conceptualise life in terms of the quantitative sciences reveals our susceptibility to the temptation of granting greater priority to methodological expediency than to a truth of the matter.
+Nevertheless, the perennial quest to conceptualise life in terms of the quantitative sciences reveals our susceptibility to the temptation of granting greater priority to methodological expediency than to the truth of the matter.
 Let strive to overcome this temptation and attempt to investigate precisely the truth of the matter.
 This is to say, let us attempt to understand life on its own terms instead of on terms that are accidental or foreign to it.
 We will attempt this in the next piece.